Category: java

 Explanation

-Testing after migration is important to ensure the application works correctly with the new version.
+Testing after migration is important to

 // Example: Run project after migration npm start // Run tests npm test